Back in October I celebrated my 25th birthday.

 The private families that Dylan and Aditi sponsor are both ones who are close to their hearts.
 Dylan chose the initial family that he stayed with, especially once the kids lost their mother as well; Aditi wrote about the family she chose on the INpact blog.

 The two kids were enrolled in a private school and Dylan and Aditi decided it was best not to uproot them.
-With their father having left, the daughter was devastated, and her brother was already going through some bullying due to a major burn on his hand.
+With their father having left, the daughter was devastated, and the brother was already experiencing self-confidence issues to a major burn on his hand.
 INpact continued to sponsor dance lessons for the little girl and had connected the boy with a local artist to teach him to draw.

 Dylan has no background in business, so when he returned home from India he was working 80 hours to bring this—now his thesis project—and his engineering work together.
 Bringing this company to fruition is just a way for Dylan to use his free time constructively—he says he is still very much an engineer.